 - Topics of interest such as the discussion and Q&A in the meeting indicate.

-- Weather permitting in March, switch to liquid feed.
-A 1 to 1 sugar to water ratio for sugar syrup.
-The 1 to 1 ratio is by by weight, not volume
+- A 1 to 1 sugar to water ratio for sugar syrup.
+The 1 to 1 ratio is by by weight, not volume.
+Can be a tad thinner such as 1.5 parts of water to 1 part sugar.
+Do not feed your honey bees hummingbird syrup (4 parts water to 1 part sugar).

-- Check for signs of supercedure or swarm in each colony.
+- Check for signs of supersedure or swarm in each colony.

 - Wondering where the bees are finding the pollen they are bringing in?
-Yes some trees produce pollen in the winter.
 Check the pollen sources by time of year on the documents page of our website

 2024 PSBA Membership dues: